trumberger/monitoring-wiki/Policies/Production-Releases.md

 ```
 PRODUCTION RELEASE
-|--> FREEZE MASTER
+|--> TAG MASTER BRANCH
 |----> PERFORM INTEGRATION AND UAT TESTINGS IN STAGING
+|------> CREATE RELEASE NOTES
-|------> TRIGGER PRODUCTION BUILD
+|--------> TRIGGER PRODUCTION BUILD
-|--------> NOTIFY AND RELEASE
+|----------> NOTIFY AND RELEASE
 ```

-### Freeze Master
+### Tag Master Branch

-All final code for sprint is commited to master and pushed to Staging Environment.
-This should happen last thursday of the sprint EoD.
+At the end of each sprint, all pull requests to the master branch are commited Wednesday end of day, so the development lead can review and approve these requests on Thursday.
+All approved PRs are merged into master and make up the production release.
+Thursday at 2pm Pacific Time the product manager will tag the master branch with the labels `production` and `v0.x.y.z` if there are no errors in staging.
+Next the branch will be released into Pre-Prod.

 ### Perform Integration and UAT testing

-All required integration and acceptance test are performed.
-The required UAT and Integration tests will be perform in staging.
-Someone from the monitoring team will be assigned to perform these tests. **TODO: Add the right tests to execute**
+All required integration and acceptance tests are performed are performed on Friday.
+The required UAT and Integration tests will be performed in pre-prod.
+Someone from the team will be assigned to perform these tests. **TODO: Add the right tests to execute**

+### Create Release Notes

+During the integration and uat testing the product owner will create release notes of the upcoming production release, based on the user story that the team has worked on.
+The release notes will be extended in ReleaseNotes.md file in the root (**Add reference**).

 ### Trigger Production Release

-Production Release starts with a build that is manually triggered at the start of sprint planning (next sprint) with no objections from the team and / or bugs found during the tests.
+Production Release starts with a build (**Add reference**) that is manually triggered at the start of the sprint planning (next sprint) with no objections from the team and / or bugs found during the tests.
 The production build will result in package that can used for the ESS VSTS release pipeline for the different components (business logic / customer integration / monitoring agent) in the ESS subscription and the monitoring agents in the customers subscriptions (according to the approvals setup in their pipeline).

-For the monitoring agents that use the application VSTS instance to deploy the monitoring agent, the artifacts to deploy the monitoring agent will be copied to a common share for the different teams to download (See Monitoring Agent Artifacts below)
+For the monitoring agents that don't use the ESS VSTS instance to deploy the monitoring agent, the artifacts to deploy the monitoring agent will be copied to a common share for the different teams to download (See Monitoring Agent Artifacts below)

 ### Notify and release